zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/keyboard.md

 - `keyboardWillChangeFrame`
 - `keyboardDidChangeFrame`

-注意如果你把`android:windowSoftInputMode`设置为`adjustResize`或是`adjustPan`，则在 Android 上只有`keyboardDidShow`和`keyboardDidHide`事件有效。如果`android:windowSoftInputMode`设置为`adjustNothing`，则没有任何事件有效。`keyboardWillShow` as well as `keyboardWillHide` are generally not available on Android since there is no native corresponding event.
+Note that if you set `android:windowSoftInputMode` to `adjustResize` or `adjustPan`, only `keyboardDidShow` and `keyboardDidHide` events will be available on Android.
+If you set `android:windowSoftInputMode` to `adjustNothing`, no events will be available on Android. `keyboardWillShow` as well as `keyboardWillHide` are generally not available on Android since there is no native corresponding event.

 ---